-No special inoculations are required for Turkey, although the cautious might want typhoid and tetanus jabs, particularly for eastern Anatolia.
+No special inoculations are required for Turkey, although cautious travellers might want typhoid and tetanus jabs, particularly for eastern Anatolia.
 Some visitors also get injections against hepatitis A, for which the risk is possibly greater in İstanbul than in rural areas.
-Malaria is a seasonal (April–July) problem between Adana and Mardin, especially in areas irrigated by the Southeastern Anatolia Project.
+Malaria is theoretically a seasonal (April–July) problem between Adana and Mardin, especially in areas irrigated by the Southeastern Anatolia Project.
 However, for brief visits you shouldn’t need prophylactic drugs.
-For up-to-date advice consult a travel clinic.
+For up-to-date advice, consult a travel clinic.

 Stomach upsets and drinking water

-Many people experience bouts of diarrhoea, especially on longer stays.
-If you do get struck down note that Lomotil or Imodium (trade names for diphenoxylate), are easily available in Turkey.
+Many visitors experience bouts of diarrhoea, especially on longer stays.
+If you do get struck down, note that Lomotil or Imodium (trade names for diphenoxylate) are easily available in Turkey.
 They allow you to travel without constantly running to the bathroom, but do not kill the bug that ails you.
-Buscopan, also sold locally, is particularly good for stomach cramps while Ge-Oral powder dissolved in pure water is an effective rehydration remedy.
-Turkish tap water is heavily chlorinated and usually drinkable, though not exactly delectable (some restaurants may serve it chilled and minimally filtered).
-In İstanbul, however, it is absolutely to be avoided in favour of bottled water.
+Buscopan, also sold locally, is particularly good for stomach cramps, while Ge-Oral powder dissolved in pure water is an effective rehydration remedy.
+Turkish tap water is heavily chlorinated and usually drinkable, but it’s probably best to stick to bottled water, especially in İstanbul.
 Rural springs are labelled içilir, içilbelir or içme suyu (all meaning “potable”), or içilmez (not drinkable).

 Bites and stings

-Mosquitoes are often a problem, and since no good topical repellents are available locally, you should bring your own.
+Mosquitoes are sometimes a problem, and since no good topical repellents are available locally, you should bring your own.
 At night mozzies are dispatched with locally sold incense coils (spiral tütsü) or an Esem Mat, a small, electrified tray that slowly vaporizes an odourless disc.
-A mosquito net is a çibindirik, provision of which by hotels and pansiyons in heavily infested areas is almost standard.
+Hotels and pansiyons in heavily infested areas often have mosquito screens on the windows.

-Jellyfish are an occasional hazard along the Aegean shore; more ubiquitous are sea urchins, whose spines easily detach if trodden on; the splinters must be removed to prevent infection.
+Jellyfish are an occasional hazard along the Aegean shore.
+Sea urchins, whose spines easily detach if trodden on, are more ubiquitous; the splinters must be removed to prevent infection.
 Snakes and scorpions can lurk among the stones at archeological sites, and in nooks and crannies of ground-floor accommodation.
 There are two kinds of vipers (engerek in Turkish): the deadly, metre-long Ottoman viper, fortunately rare, and the smaller, more common and less dangerous asp viper.
 Neither is particularly aggressive unless disturbed; both are most commonly seen during mild spring days.

 Certain ticks in Turkey carry the Crimean-Congo haemorragic fever (CCHF) virus, with hundreds of cases (and fatalities in two figures) annually, though the danger seems confined to rural areas of several provinces between Ankara and the Black Sea.

-Although rare (one to two cases per year) rabies is another potential danger.
+Although rare (one to two cases per year), rabies is another potential danger.
 Be wary of any animal that bites, scratches or licks you, particularly if it’s behaving erratically.
 If you do suspect you have been bitten by a rabid animal, wash the wound thoroughly (preferably with iodine) and seek medical attention immediately.
 Turkish cities are full of stray cats and dogs; dogs with a tag in their ear have been inoculated against rabies and other diseases and put back on the street with the blessing of the local authority.

 Minor complaints can be dealt with at a pharmacy (eczane); even the smallest town will have one.
-Turkish pharmacists may know some English or German, and dispense medicines that would ordinarily require a prescription abroad.
-Prices for locally produced (as opposed to imported) medicines are low, but it may be difficult to find exact equivalents to your home prescription.
+Turkish pharmacists may speak some English or German, and dispense medicines that would ordinarily require a prescription abroad.
+Prices for locally produced medicines are low, but it may be difficult to find exact equivalents to your home prescription.
 Pharmacies close on Sundays and (usually) 7pm–7am weekdays, but take turns to be a Nöbet(ci) (Duty) pharmacy.
 Each town or city will have one or more chemists open at night and on a Sunday; a duty roster is posted in Turkish in every chemist’s front window.
 Note that there are usually several pharmacies near major hospitals, one of which is often the nöbet(ci) pharmacy.